At-fault Driver's License Had Been Suspended For Over 10 Years;

 Moiles exited the vehicle and spoke briefly to the victim as hey lay injured on the ground.
 Moiles knew that he had severely injured the homeless man.
 He asked a bystander to call 9-1-1 to report the emergency.
 He also told witnesses that he was going to park the truck and trailer around the corner and then return to the scene.

 When police responded to the scene and interviewed witnesses, they obtained information that lead them to the headquarters of United Building Services, Inc. and Atlas Paving Company located at 6259 Airport Way So., Seattle.But Moiles never returned to the scene.

 The police found Moiles hiding inside a bathroom within the building and arrested him.
 He told police that he thought the blanket was trash and that he was not aware that a person was under it.
 Moiles was arrested.
 He later pled guilty to running over the homeless man and leaving the scene of an accident (RCW 11.56.450, Ticket #C127845550, Case# 640144).

-Randy Johnson (aka Chosen Servant), a fifty-nine-year-old African-American male, suffered severe injuries from being run over by the truck and trailer.
+Randy Johnson (aka Chosen Servant), a fifty-nine-year-old male, suffered severe injuries from being run over by the truck and trailer.
 Johnson was transported to Harborview Medical Center for treatment of multiple severe fractures to his legs and spinal cord damage which permanently paralyzed him.